RushiGong/CustomModelGenerator/README.md

 # CustomModelGenerator

-This **template generator** can help you create the templates to implement your custom model into [pycalphad](https://pycalphad.org/docs/latest/).
+This **template generator** can help you create the templates to implement your custom thermodynamic model into [pycalphad](https://pycalphad.org/docs/latest/).

 ## How to start
 1. Use the **[`Custom_Model_Database_Generator.ipynb`](./Custom_Model_Database_Generator.ipynb)** to create an  XML schema template for defining the thermodynamic database for your custom model.